orbitinghail/sqlsync/SCRATCH.md

+# TASKS (start here)
+- id
+  - figure out which id abstraction to use, use it
+- opfs journal
+- file journal (perhaps s3 journal?)
+- libwasm
+- e2e demo

 # Observations
 - when syncing client -> server, if we don't have the server cursor we should request it (or the server should initialize us with it)
 - my solution still feels a bit fragile - it's starting to look like libsql's virtual wal might be a more robust solution as it gives me a very clean way to handle page lookups